MarcusGalea/MarcusGalea.github.io/docs/index.markdown

 If we look into the top 20 subthemes with the highest difference between owned and wanted, we can see how the top three are inside Star Wars theme, such as the Ultimate Collector Series, Episode I, or The Clone Wars.
 <br>

-**How many chances do I have per year to buy a new product?**
+**How many realizes LEGO have per year?**

 It is an interesting factor to take into consideration.
 How many chances per year could I have a new product?
-In the analyzed data, we have the information from 2018 until 2022.
-During all the years, the only months that have been released are May (5), June (6), and July (7).
+In the following figure, we analyze the information from 2018 until 2022 and cross it with the most popular subtheme, the Ultimate Collector Series.
+During all the years, the only months that have released products are May (5), June (6), and July (7).
+Now you know when to pay attention to the LEGO website to make your purchases.

 {% include calendar.html %}